-If health care treats just the tip of the iceberg, it rarely leads to long-term relief and vibrancy.
+If just the tip of the iceberg is treated it rarely leads to long-term relief and vibrancy.
 Identifying and treating the underlying root cause or causes, as Functional Medicine does, has a much better chance to successfully resolve a patient’s health challenge.
-Using scientific principles, advanced diagnostic testing and treatments other than drugs or surgery, Functional Medicine restores balance in the body’s primary physiological processes.
-The goal: the patient’s lifelong optimal health.
+Using scientific principles, advanced diagnostic testing, and treatments other than drugs or surgery, Functional Medicine restores balance in the body’s primary physiological processes.
+The end goal is the patient’s lifelong optimal health.

-How Functional Medicine Heals a Key Health Care Gap
+Functional Medicine Fills a Gap in Health Care

 Today’s health care system is in trouble because it applies a medical management model that works well for acute health problems to chronic health problems, where it is much less successful.
 If you have a heart attack, accident or sudden lung infection such as pneumonia, you certainly want a quick-thinking doctor to use all the quick-acting resources of modern medicine, such as life-saving technology, surgery and antibiotics.
 We are all grateful about such interventions.

 However, jumping in with drugs, surgery and other acute care treatments too often does not succeed in helping those with chronic, debilitating ailments, such as diabetes, heart disease or arthritis.
 Another approach is needed.